jonsterling/forest/content/macros/base-macros.md

   args: 2
   body: '{#1}\Sub{/#2}'
   doc: the slice of a category over an object
-- name: TotCat
-  args: 1
-  body: '\widetilde{#1}'
-  doc: the total category of a displayed category
 - name: Hom
   args: 3
   body: '\mathbf{hom}\Sub{#1}(#2,#3)'